-Connect
+Connect:

-- C/S/AShare Breast Health Knowledge: Talk to a woman in your life about breast cancer.
+- 1. Share Breast Health Knowledge: Talk to a woman in your life about breast cancer.
 Share 2 facts you've learned with a woman in your family.
 Talk about how the facts make you feel.
 If someone in your family is a survivor, ask if they are willing to talk about their experience with breast cancer.
-Encourage the women in your life to get their annual mammography. - Share Healthy Living Knowledge: Share with a woman in your family two things you've learned about healthy living.
+Encourage the women in your life to get their annual mammogram. - 2.
+Share Healthy Living Knowledge: Share with a woman in your family two things you've learned about healthy living.
 Talk about how you can be healthy together.
-Take a walk or do a healthy living challenge together. - C/S/AMedia and Breast Health: Media has a strong presence in the life of a Girl Scout.
+Take a walk or do a healthy living challenge together. - 3.
+Media and Breast Health: Media has a strong presence in the life of a Girl Scout.
 Images of women's bodies flood media.
 These images can be hard to process as a young woman during a time when you are learning about your own body.
 This activity allows Girl Scouts in this stage of life to think about women's body images in media and their own comfort level with breast health and their own body image.
-See Resource Section for instructions on this activity. - ALL Connect to community: In honor of Breast Cancer Awareness Month (October), paint pumpkins pink!
+See Resource Section for instructions on this activity.

+- 4. Connect to Community: In honor of Breast Cancer Awareness Month (October), paint pumpkins pink!
 Purchase small pumpkins and decorate them with pink paint, the Breast Cancer symbol, and encouraging phrases.
 Share these pumpkins with those in your community.
-Give them to your neighbors or people at church.
-Help spread awareness! - ALL Healthy living game: Play a game that gets your troop moving but also involves teamwork.
+Give them to your neighbors or other people you frequently see.
+Help spread awareness! - 5.
+Healthy Living Game: Play a game that gets your troop moving but also involves teamwork.
 Teach the girls how being active is something you can do together.
-Below are a few example games:

-- Blob Tag- Determine who will be it.
-When the person who is it, tags another participant they will grab their hand and become a "blob."
-They have to hold hands as they try to tag someone else.
-As the blob gets bigger they have to work harder to stay together.
-When the blob gets to 4 participants it can split and become two blobs. - Hands, shoulders, elbows, and hips relay race- Divide into two groups.
+Below are a few example games: - Blob Tag- One person starts as "it" and tries to tag another person.
+As soon as they tag someone, they must link hands and are now both "it," working together to tag others while staying connected.
+Every time someone is tagged, they must also link hands.
+Once this tagging "blog" is at least four people, they can split into groups of at least two.
+At any point, the blobs can join back up (for example: to form a blob wall).
+The game is over once everyone is part of the blob. - Hands, shoulders, elbows, and hips relay race- Divide into two groups.
 Mark a start and end point.
-The teams will go to the end point and turn around.
-First they must do it all holding hands, then with their arm around each other's shoulders, then they must link elbows, and the final race they must have their hips touching at all times. - C/S/AInterview: Ask a survivor you know if they will share about their battle with breast cancer (please be considerate and thoughtful in that some survivors may not be comfortable talking about their battle as it is a very emotional process).
+During this relay, the teams must go from start to end and back to start before moving on to the next challenge.
+First, they must race while all holding hands, then with their arms around each other's shoulders, then with linked elbows, and finally with their hips touching at all times.
+The first team to finish all four races wins. - 6.
+Interview: Ask a survivor you know if they will share about their battle with breast cancer (please be considerate and thoughtful in that some survivors may not be comfortable talking about their battle as it is a very emotional process).
 Talk to them about when they found out they had cancer.
 Inquire about their treatment and how they mentally battled the disease.
 Breast cancer survivors are very inspiring and powerful.
 This interview can be done as a troop or individual.
 Some ideas for questions are below: - When were you diagnosed? - How did they find the cancer? - What were your initial thoughts? - How did you keep positive during your battle? - What forms of treatment did you receive? - How did you feel when they declared you cancer free? - What do you do now to stay healthy?

-Take Action
+Take Action: